Firewalls to Secure Dynamic LLM Agentic Networks: Dual-Firewall Architecture

-\begin{mdframed}[backgroundcolor=yellow!10,shadow=true,shadowsize=2pt,roundcorner=10pt,innerleftmargin=5pt,innerrightmargin=5pt] The \textbf{Input firewall} ensures that external inputs are a subset from a pre-generated language that is fully controlled.
-Adherence to the language can be programmatically verified.
-No free-form text can flow; fundamentally disabling prompt injections and jailbreaks. \end{mdframed}
+\textbf{Why a structured protocol?} Detection-based defenses, whether classifiers, guardrail models, or alignment tuning, play an open-ended adversarial game: for every manipulative framing a detector learns to recognize, an adaptive adversary can produce a semantically equivalent one that evades it.
+The defender must anticipate the full space of natural-language manipulation, while the attacker needs only a single unanticipated phrasing.
+The Language Converter Firewall sidesteps this game.
+It replaces the inter-agent channel with a closed, structured protocol whose fields and values are validated by a deterministic verifier.
+Persuasion techniques have no representation in the protocol and therefore no channel through which to arrive.

-Processing untrusted inputs from external entities opens the door for attacks, such as prompt injections or even manipulative natural language and social engineering.
-Ideally, the agent should have a protocol according to which it can receive inputs.
-Restricting the language in general-purpose applications such as an LLM-integrated search engine is not possible because the LLM is meant to read text, e.g., websites.
-However, restricting the language in a specific domain is more processing.
+Restricting language in general-purpose applications such as an LLM-integrated search engine is not possible because the LLM is meant to read text, e.g., websites.
+However, restricting the language to a specific domain, such as travel planning, is more feasible.
+In our design, we address two challenges: 1) how to \emph{construct} this task-specific language, and 2) how to securely \emph{apply} it.